5l1v3r1/DLink_6100LH/README.md

 Why I disassembled this dlink camera is because I did not have the password and in the Dlinks app you can only add the camera by connecting to their wifi so I disassembled the device and hoped that it would be easy to get root access and solve this the problem.

-It did not take much, three screws to disassemble this device and txd / rxd / gnd I found before I he flashed at the bottom of the usb port there were 3 inputs, the password was found directly in the bootlog.
+It was easy done and there is three screws to disassemble this device and three contacts to release, txd/rxd/ gnd I found within 1 seconds, to the left of the micro-usb input, see pictures below.

-I logged in to the access point from the camera and now I can finally use the camera because it is quite good for the cheap price you get it for in 1080p, **I THOUGHT!**
+However, I logged in to the access point from the camera since password is printed in stdout when reading serial console and now I could finally use the camera because it is quite good for the cheap price you get it for in 1080p, **I THOUGHT!**

-When I reached the last setting, the dlink / camera also requires a PIN code and now I have to hack the device anyway and bypass the login, I will re-update this page when I succeed, I never googling before I succeed, thats cheat ;)
+When I reached the last setting, the dlink / camera also requires a PIN code and now I have to hack the device anyway and bypass the login (update: this is now done, see more below)

 ### Some photos taken during the process